8i/UnityPlugin_Documentation_RTD/docs/source/Quickstart.rst

 2. Drag and drop one of the folders contained under '8i/examples/assets/hvr/' onto the 'Reference' slot of the HvrActor
 3. Select the Main Camera in the scene
 4. Add the 'HvrRender' component
-5. Select the 'Directional Light' in the scene.
-6. Add the 'HvrLight' component
+5. Optionally, if you need lighting at the expense of speed: Select the 'Directional Light' in the scene, then add the 'HvrLight' component

 The HvrActor will now be rendering both the scene and game view.